Ankeraout/gbaemu/README.md

 - `testroms` if you only want to compile the test ROMs
 - `all` if you want to compile everything
 - `clean` to delete all compiled files

+## Testing
+In order to launch the unit tests for the emulator, just use `make test`.

 ## Test ROMs
 In order to build test ROMs, you need to have [FASMARM](https://arm.flatassembler.net/) in your path.
 Then just use `make testroms` to build them.